AliceO2Group/QualityControl/doc/QuickStart.md

     * On CC7 : `sudo yum install glfw-devel --enablerepo=epel`
     * On Mac : `brew install glfw`

 5. Build/install the QualityControl, its GUI (qcg) and the readout.
-The simplest is to use the metapackage `flpproto`.
+The simplest is to use the metapackage `O2Suite`.
-    * `aliBuild build flpproto --defaults o2`
+    * `aliBuild build O2Suite --defaults o2`

    At this point you might encounter a message about missing system requirements.
-Run `aliDoctor flpproto` to get a full information about what is missing and how to install it.
+Run `aliDoctor O2Suite` to get a full information about what is missing and how to install it.

 Note : on non-CC7 systems, you can also use the alibuild "defaults" called `o2-dataflow` to avoid building simulation related packages.

 ### Environment loading

-Whenever you want to work with O2 and QualityControl, do either `alienv enter flpproto/latest` or `alienv load flpproto/latest`.
+Whenever you want to work with O2 and QualityControl, do either `alienv enter O2Suite/latest` or `alienv load O2Suite/latest`.

 ## Execution